 If your soundbar doesn't include a separate subwoofer, skip this step.
 If you do have a separate subwoofer, connect it now.
 Place the subwoofer near a wall.
 The subwoofer doesn't have to be visible, and it doesn't have to sit right next to the soundbar.
 Some subwoofers can be connect by cable, while other subwoofers need to be connected to the soundbar wirelessly.

 Wireless and wired subwoofers

 You can connect a wired subwoofer with the included subwoofer cable.
-This cable can be connected via the backsides of the subwoofer and soundbar.
+The connections can be found at the rear of the subwoofer and soundbar.